Target audience impressions

 To use segments for displaying ads, select them in the audience targets for your ads.
 Be careful when making location settings, since the people in your segments can change locations unexpectedly.
 Even if they are currently located in the city you are targeting, they might be in a different country tomorrow.
 Select the regions where you want to display advertising in the settings for your ads and campaigns.

-For more information about working with segments, see the Help for Yandex.Audience.
+For more information about working with segments, read the Yandex.Audience help section.

 By using different goals and segments, you can more accurately identify the audience you are interested in and create a personalized advertising message for them.